alexp0804/gb-emu/README.md

 TODO: update with screenshots of games that work.

 ## Features
+- Accurate timing at the instruction level.
+Passing all of Blargg's `cpu_instr` and `instr_timing` tests.
 - Scanline based PPU rendering, passing all of [dmg-acid2](https://github.com/mattcurrie/dmg-acid2) tests.
 - Supports cartridges with MBC1 <!-- and MBC3 --> memory bank controllers.